ja11sop/std-filesystem-relative/papers/DXXXX.md

 >
 > Note: If no such relative path exists then the function will return `'.'` - the dot path representing the current directory.

+#### 2.1.2 Java `relativize()`

 Similarly Java provides provides `java.nio.file.Path.relativize()`:

 > **`Path relativize(Path other)`**
 >
 > Constructs a relative path between this path and a given path.
 >
 > Relativization is the inverse of `resolution`.
 This method attempts to construct a `relative` path that when `resolved` against this path, yields a path that locates the same file as the given path.
-For example, on UNIX, if this path is `"/a/b"` and the given path is `"/a/b/c/d"` then the resulting relative path would be `"c/d"`.
+For example, on UNIX, if this path is "`/a/b`" and the given path is "`/a/b/c/d`" then the resulting relative path would be "`c/d`".
 Where this path and the given path do not have a `root` component, then a relative path can be constructed.
 A `relative` path cannot be constructed if only one of the paths has a `root` component.
 Where both paths have a `root` component then it is implementation dependent if a relative path can be constructed.
 If this path and the given path are `equal` then an empty path is returned.
 >
 >  For any two `normalized` paths *p* and *q*, where *q* does not have a `root` component,
 >
 >   `p.relativize(p.resolve(q)).equals(q)`
 >
 > When symbolic links are supported, then whether the resulting path, when resolved against this path, yields a path that can be used to locate the *same* file as other is implementation dependent.
-For example, if this path is `"/a/b"` and the given path is `"/a/x"` then the resulting relative path may be `"../x"`.
-If `"b"` is a symbolic link then is implementation dependent if `"a/b/../x"` would locate the same file as `"/a/x"`.
+For example, if this path is "`/a/b`" and the given path is "`/a/x`" then the resulting relative path may be "`../x`".
+If "`b`" is a symbolic link then is implementation dependent if "`a/b/../x`" would locate the same file as "`/a/x`".
 >
 > **Parameters:**
 >